 Steve: I wonder what, what a Platypus qualifies like I’m like, where’s the line on that one too?
 Yeah.
 W

 Steve: And, um, I’m done on that note.
 Okay.

 Rebecca: We’re breakin’ Steve.

 Steve: A were-mera?
 Oh my God.
 Like a werewolf chimera?

 Rebecca: Um, if you, if you do decide to, uh, To do a deep dive into werewolves, uh, or like in therapy or, or shape animals, sheep changers in general.
 Um, there is a tabletop RPG called Turn by Brie Sheldon, um, it, uh, It delves into, um, kind of like the dual life of someone who is both an animal and a person and having to, um, like, uh, move around in both of those social structures,

 Steve: Deal with that plurality.

-Lucas: To manage the beast within,
+Lucas: To manage the beast within, to borrow from Eberron.